turbaevsky/indicators/doc/PI_DB_TS.md

 The main advantage of this project is it needn’t any changes of existing data structure or data flows.
 The existing PI DB and data flows will continue to work without any changes and independently from this project.
 The PI data customers will be able to choose which kind of report is more appropriate for their needs.

 Additional advantage is the WANO LO will be able to provide any new or updated calculations and reports without any request to INPO.
-It allows WANO LO to check any new method before realization into INPO server, if WANO members decide continue to use the existing PI REPORT system.
+It allows WANO LO to check any new method before realisation into INPO server, if WANO members decide continue to use the existing PI REPORT system.

 All the software will be developed are quite supportable by IT experts but not by PI system administrator only.
 It _might_ be based on popular Microsoft Power Business Intelligence (Power BI) system for on-line reports, on standard SQL for calculation module and on the SQL Server Reporting Services (SSRS) to provide paper reports.

-Finally, the approach is proposed let all the WANO members  to receive all kind of necessary information without any special knowledges and trainings.
+Finally, the approach is proposed let all the WANO members  to receive all kind of necessary information without any special knowledge and training.
 The Power BI on-line report examples are presented below.

 ## Data processing